Homemade Italian Red Sauce

 Put the meat back in the pot and cook on low for at least 3 hours, but more if possible.
 I aim for around 6 hours!

-Pull out the bones and serve over hot pasta with grated Romano cheese and garnish with fresh basil and parsley.
+Serve over hot pasta with grated Romano cheese and garnish with fresh basil and parsley.
 Enjoy!

 Recent Posts